LLC vs. S-Corp

 Form 1065

-is the form used to calculate a partnership’s profit or loss.
-Filling out a Form 1065 is no more difficult than filling out a Schedule C for a sole proprietorship.
-On the first page, you simply list the revenues for the business, list the expenses for the business, and then subtract the total expenses from the total revenues.
+Form 1065 is the form used to calculate a partnership’s profit or loss.
+On the first page, you list the revenues for the business, list the expenses for the business, and then subtract the total expenses from the total revenues.
 It’s exactly what you would expect.

-On the second page of Form 1065 you answer several yes/no questions about the nature of the partnership.
+On the second and third pages of Form 1065 you answer several yes/no questions about the nature of the partnership.
 For instance, you’ll be asked whether any of the partners are not U.S. residents, whether the partnership had control of any financial accounts located outside of the U.S., and other questions of a similar nature.

 Schedule K and Schedule K-1

 After filling out Schedule K, you’ll fill out a separate Schedule K-1 for each partner.
-On each partner’s Schedule K-1 is listed that partner’s share of each of the different types of income.
+On each partner’s Schedule K-1, that partner’s share of each of the different types of income is listed.

 EXAMPLE: Aaron and Jake own and operate a partnership.
 Their partnership agreement states that they’re each entitled to exactly 50% of the partnership’s income.
 If, on Schedule K, the partnership shows ordinary business income of $50,000 and interest income of $200, each partner’s Schedule K-1 will reflect $25,000 of ordinary business income and $100 of interest income.
 This income will eventually show up on each partner’s regular income tax return (Form 1040).

 What’s important to note here is that allocations from a partnership maintain their classification once they show up on the partners’ individual tax returns.
-This is important because the tax rate on some types of income/gain is different than the rate on other types.
-For instance, long-term capital gains (gains from the sale of investments that were held for greater than one year) are taxed at a maximum tax rate of 15%.
+This is important because some types of income are taxed differently than other types of income.
+For instance, long-term capital gains (gains from the sale of investments that were held for greater than one year) are currently taxed at a maximum rate of 23.8%, and in some cases they are not taxed at all.

 EXAMPLE: Aaron and Jake’s partnership buys shares of a stock, holds the shares for several years, and then sells them for a gain of $10,000.
-When Aaron’s $5,000 share of the gain shows up on his tax return, it still counts as a Long-Term Capital Gain (as opposed to counting as ordinary income).
-As such, it will only be taxed at 15%, even if Aaron is in the 25% tax bracket.
+When Aaron’s $5,000 share of the gain shows up on his tax return, it still counts as a long-term capital gain (as opposed to counting as ordinary income).
+It will, therefore, be taxed at a maximum rate of 23.8%, even if Aaron is in a much higher tax bracket.

 Self-Employment Tax for Partnerships

-Ordinary business income from a partnership is generally subject to the Self-Employment Tax when it is passed through to the partners.
+Ordinary business income from a partnership is generally subject to the self-employment tax when it is passed through to general partners.
 This makes sense given the rule that we just discussed about income maintaining its classification when allocated to a partner on his or her K-1.

 Allocated Profit vs. Distributed Profit

-One thing that many owners of partnerships are surprised by when their first tax season rolls around is that partners get taxed on their allocated share of the profit, regardless of what was distributed to them.
-Don’t worry.
-It sounds complicated, but it’s really not that bad.
-This is something best explained with an example.
+One thing that surprises the owners of many partnerships when their first tax season rolls around is the fact that partners get taxed on their allocated share of the partnership’s profit, even if nothing was distributed to them.

 EXAMPLE: Michelle, Kayla, and Tim start a partnership.
 Their partnership agreement states that profit or loss will be evenly allocated to the partners.